penwern/curate-documentation.github.io/docs/documentation.markdown

 ## Search and Access

-### Creating a Link
+### Sharing a file or folder

 You can create a public or secure, private link for any file or folder in your account.
 When clocking the link, guest users can view, download, view metadata and even upload content.
-Start by selecting Share by either right clicking on a file or folder or from the top
+Start by selecting your content, and then selecting "share" either from the right click context-menu, or from the top main options bar in the file-list.

 ### Searching for Files